MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/how-to-aovpn-block-clients-revoked-certs.md

 ---
-title: Advanced Features of Always On VPN
+title:Block VPN Clients that use revoked certificates on Windows Server
-description: 'Beyond the deployment scenario provided in this deployment, you can add other advanced VPN features to improve the security and availability of your VPN connection.' ms.assetid: 51a1ee61-3ffe-4f65-b8de-ff21903e1e74 ms.topic: article ms.date: 07/24/2019 ms.author: wscontent
+description: This article shows you how to block VPN clients that use revoked certificates after a Windows Server update. ms.topic: article ms.date: 04/28/2023 ms.author: wscontent
-author: Teresa-MOTIV
+author: anastasia-ms
-ms.reviewer: deverette
 ---
-# Block VPN Clients that Use Revoked Certificates
+# Block VPN Clients that use revoked certificates

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows 10

-Beyond a standard deployment, you can add other advanced VPN features to improve the security and availability of your VPN connection.
-For example, the VPN server can use these features to help make sure that the connecting client is healthy before it allows a connection.

-#
-## Blocking VPN Clients that Use Revoked Certificates

-After you install updates, the RRAS server can enforce certificate revocation for VPNs that use IKEv2 and machine certificates for authentication, such as device tunnel Always-on VPNs.
+This article shows you how to block VPN clients that use revoked certificates after a Windows Server update.
+The RRAS server can enforce certificate revocation for VPNs that use IKEv2 and machine certificates for authentication, such as device tunnel Always-on VPNs.
 This means that for such VPNs, the RRAS server can deny VPN connections to clients that try to use a revoked certificate.

-**Availability**
+## Windows updates

 The following table lists the releases that contain the fixes for each version of Windows.